Tunisia - Data Protection Overview

 Subject to certain exceptions, controllers must obtain a data subject's express, written consent to process their personal data.
-Consent is invalid if the data subject is incapable, unauthorised, or incompetent to provide consent (Article 27 of the Law).
+Consent is invalid if the data subject is incapable, unauthorized, or incompetent to provide consent (Article 27 of the Law).

-Tunisian law does not yet provide authorisation for online consent.
+Tunisian law does not yet provide authorization for online consent.
 Consent to processing in a specific form or for a specific purpose is limited to that form or purpose (Article 30 of the Law).

 The data subject or their representative may withdraw consent at any time during the processing (Article 27 of the Law).

 Personal data can only be processed where the obligation is incumbent only on data controllers.

 The processing of personal data shall not be carried out for other purposes than that which it has been collected, except for in the following circumstances: